 Queries for the appointed representative should be sent to firstname.lastname@example.org

-If you are not satisfied with our response, you may lodge a complaint directly to the Information Commissioner’s Office (www.ico.org.uk).
+If you are not satisfied by our response, you may lodge a complaint directly to the Information Commissioner’s Office (www.ico.org.uk).
 The Information Commissioner is the UK regulator for data protection.

 Who are the data controllers of personal data you provide to Last Mile?